sourcelens/The_Ultimate_Beginners_Course_For_ComputerScience_Or_IT/Questions/L_5_MemoryAndMotherboard/Questions01.md

 **Description**

-a) CPU Registers are the smallest and fastest of all kind of memory.
-It comes at the top of the spectrum of memory.
-They are in Bits or Bytes.
-All other options shown above are larger and slower than CPU Registers.

-b) CPU Registers are the smallest and fastest of all kind of memory.
-It comes at the top of the spectrum of memory.
-They are in Bits or Bytes.
-All other options shown above are larger and slower than CPU Registers.

-c) CPU Registers are the smallest and fastest of all kind of memory.
-It comes at the top of the spectrum of memory.
-They are in Bits or Bytes.
-All other options shown above are larger and slower than CPU Registers.

-d) CPU Registers are the smallest and fastest of all kind of memory.
+CPU Registers are the smallest and fastest of all kind of memory.
 It comes at the top of the spectrum of memory.
 They are in Bits or Bytes.
 All other options shown above are larger and slower than CPU Registers.

 ---
 ---